ebetica/cs3240-team-4f/README.md

 Code notes
 ===

-The database has fields (username, password, email, role) Currently, the role field is only "user", but eventually will be "admin" and other fields.
+The database has fields (username, password, email, role) Currently, the role is determined by user at time of registration so they can chose to be a "user" or "admin".

 Server and client side communication is via strings.
 The constants package provides variables TRUE and FALSE that stands for 'true' and 'false'